viewtool/I2C_Adapter/VB.NET_USB_I2C_AT24C02/USB_I2C_AT24C02/README.md

 # I2C_AT24C02
-An VB.NET project for AT24C02.
+A VB.NET project for AT24C02.